karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 -------------------------------------------------------------------------------------------
 NameSpace:
 -------------------------------------------------------------------------------------------
-K8s uses Namespaces to provides a mechanism for isolating groups of resources within a single cluster. we can create namespaces for each environment like Dev, Test, Prod.
+K8s uses `Namespaces` to provides a mechanism for isolating groups of resources within a single cluster. we can create namespaces for each environment like Dev, Test, Prod.
 This will help in differentiate the objects of each env. object Names should be unique within a namespace, but not across namespaces.

 	By default we see 4 namespaces in K8S cluster.

+ 	kube-system
+  	kube-public
+   	kube-node-lease
+    	default

-   1. **kube-system** 	-->  Kubernetes system components that are essential for the functioning of the Kubernetes cluster.
-K8s object like etcd, api-server,controller, kube-scheduler, kubelet and etc are  created in this namespace.
-   2. **default** 	--> Default namespace for users to use.
-It's a common place for deploying applications and services
-   3. **kube-public** 	-->  Intended for resources that should be made accessible publicly throughout the cluster.
-It's often used for resources that should be readable by all users.
-   4. **kube-node-lease** --> This namespace contains node lease objects, which are used to determine the availability of nodes in the cluster.`kubelet` to send heartbeats so that the **Master-Node** can detect node failures.
+kube-system 	--> Kubernetes system components that are essential for the functioning of k8s. object like etcd, api-server,controller, kube-scheduler, kubelet and etc are created in this namespace. default 	--> Default namespace for users to use.
+It's a common place for deploying applications and services kube-public 	--> Intended for resources that should be made accessible publicly throughout the cluster.
+It's often used for resources that should be readable by all users. kube-node-lease --> This namespace contains node lease objects, which are used to determine the availability of nodes in the cluster.`kubelet` to send heartbeats so that the **Master-Node** can detect node failures.

 	$ kubectl api-resources --namespaced=true	--> resources which are created inside namespace
 	$ kubectl api-resources --namespaced=false	--> resources which are created outside namespace